Ultralight dark matter searches at the sub-Hz frontier with atom multigradiometry: Characterising signal and noise in an atom gradiometer

 The atom shot noise contribution to the gradiometer phase will inherit the statistical properties of the phases measured by each interferometer.
 Recalling that the atom shot noise phase contribution for the ($i,j$)\textsuperscript{th} gradiometer is defined as $\Phi^{(i,j)}_\mathrm{ASN} = \Phi^{(i)}_\mathrm{ASN}-\Phi^{(j)}_\mathrm{ASN}$ and using Eqs.~\eqref{eq:ASNExpectation}-\eqref{eq:ASNCovariance}, in the limit of long integration time, the atom shot noise phase will average to zero,

 and is characterised by the covariance

 Unlike the ULDM and GGN phases, Eq.~\eqref{eq: atom shot noise covariance} can be exactly zero when comparing four different interferometers.
 Hence, in this paper, we expect zero correlations between some gradiometer pairs to be a unique feature of atom shot noise.
+As discussed in section~\ref{sec:ULDMGGNBackground}, it is precisely this feature that will allow the $\sim\sqrt{\mathcal{N}}$ sensitivity enhancement at high frequencies, where the background is dominated by atom shot noise and $\mathcal{N}$ is the number of interferometers.